pbsmyth/command-line/lessons.md

 These commands print out the very first (the "head") and very last (the "tail") sections of the file, respectively.

-## Interlude for a favorite command line feature: tab completion

-When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
-Here comes `tab` completion, stage right!

-When you need to type out a file or folder name—for example, the name of that csv file we've been working with: nypl_items.csv—in the command line and want to move more quickly, you can just type out the beginning characters of that file name up until it's distinct in that folder and then click the `tab` key.
-And voilà!
-Clicking that `tab` key will complete the rest of that name for you, and it only works if that file or folder already exists within your working directory.

-In other words, anytime in the command line you can type as much of the file or folder name that is unique within that directory, and `tab` complete the rest!

-## Note: Clearing Text

-If all the text remaining in your terminal window is starting to overwhelm you, you have some options.
-You may type the `clear` command into the command line, or click the `command` and `k` keys to clear the scrollback.
-Pressing the `command` and `l` keys in MacOs, or `CTRL` and `l` in Windows will clear the output from your most recent command.

 ## Cleaning the data

 We didn't tell you this before, but there are duplicate lines in our data!
 Two, to be exact.
 Before we try removing them, let's see how many entries are in our .csv file: